 Taking all that in consideration, the special commissioners will be able to formulate an award, it’s called an award, of the valuation that they believe the land is worth or the damages caused by the pipeline company’s condemnation action.
 Once that award has been issued, then the landowner can choose to do nothing and accept it or you can object to the award.

 If you choose to object to the award, then you must properly object to the award within the time allowed, and then proceed within that same lawsuit to a final trial either by judge or jury.

 As a Landowner, You Have Rights in the Condemnation Process

 So hopefully, this discussion has helped you, the Texas landowner, better understand the process of condemnation.
 First and foremost, you as a landowner need to know that when you’re faced with a condemnation action you have rights.
 You could be approached by a private company granted the power of eminent domain, a pipeline company, a power line company or a governmental entity that is seeking to acquire your land.
 These entities could seek an easement over your property or a fee simple interest in your land.

 You have certain rights and these rights are set out in the Landowner Bill of Rights and the Texas Property Code.
 There’s a procedure and process that has to be followed, and you the landowner, with the assistance of your attorney, need to make sure that it is followed.

 If your land is subject to condemnation, then you should talk with an experienced attorney to help ensure that your rights are respected.
 Call us at 800-929-1725 to get the experienced help you need.
-We have offices in Wharton and El Campo in Wharton County and in Richmond in Fort Bend County.
+We have offices in Wharton and El Campo in Wharton County and in Richmond and Fulshear in Fort Bend County.
 Our newest office is in Bay City in Matagorda County.